-Or

-make explicit in Q2 that this also covers classification of in-house developed MDAI (which would fall in the non high-risk bucket i.m.o. reading article 6).

-Can activities carried out by health institutions seen as public services being provided by private entities?

-Article 27 of the AIA states: Prior to deploying a high-risk AI system referred to in Article 6(2), with the exception of high-risk AI systems intended to be used in the area listed in point 2 of Annex III, deployers that are bodies governed by public law, or are private entities providing public services, ... shall perform an assessment of the impact on fundamental rights that the use of such system may produce.

-Proposal to include a sentence that clarifies that this is a national matter (the determination if a health institution qualifies as a private entity providing public services).

-Is the AI Act applicable to custom-made devices CMD?
+Is the AIA applicable to custom-made devices CMD?

-The AI Act applies to all medical devices that fulfils the definition of an AI system, even if those devices do not require the CE mark or third-party assessment.
-If the aforementioned medical device is custom made, the AI Act therefore still applies but would not be considered high-risk (application of Article 50 still applies).
-However, if the custom-made is class III under the MDR, it is required to undergo third party assessment, then it would be considered high-risk under the AI Act as per Article 6(1).
+The AIA applies to all medical devices that fulfils the definition of an AI system, even if those devices do not require the CE mark or third-party assessment.
+If the aforementioned medical device is custom made, the AIA therefore still applies but would not be considered high-risk (application of Article 50 still applies).
+However, if the custom-made is class III under the MDR, it is required to undergo third party assessment, then it would be considered high-risk under the AIA as per Article 6(1).

 Are MDAI manufacturers required to define some minimum AI training e.g. to medical physics experts and radiologists to be able to understand potential risks of diagnostic support tools?

-Manufacturers should ensure training of deployers using AI-supported medical devices and MDSW when appropriate as part of their risk management to ensure appropriate use, reduce foreseeable misuse and oversight over the AIeMDSW during its deployment.
-Adequate technical information must be provided to the deployer in the instructions for use.
-Also, when oversight measures are identified commensurate with the risk, level of autonomy and context of use, the natural persons to whom oversight is assigned are enabled to understand the capabilities and limitations and be able to duly monitor.
-Manufacturers should advise on education and training which would provide a sufficient understanding on the AI algorithms interpretability of the generated output to mitigate reasonably foreseeable misuses.
-Similarly, MDR and IVDR requires manufacturers to supply information on special training required to use the device (Annex I).
+MDR/IVDR and AIA require manufacturers to ensure training of deployers using MDAI when appropriate as part of their risk management to ensure appropriate use, reduce foreseeable misuse and oversight during its deployment.
+One of the essential requirements of the AIA for high-risk AI systems includes Article 13 on transparency and provision of information for deployers.

-Relaying questions from our radiation protection stakeholders: in line with the risk management to be set up under Annex I of MDR (chapter I, 5 (b)), should there be in a guidance/other document a

-One of the essential requirements of the AI Act for high-risk AI systems includes Article 13 on transparency and provision of information for deployers.
 Among other things, as explained in recital 72 AIA transparency, including the accompanying instructions for use, should assist deployers in the use of the system and support informed decision making by them.
 Deployers, should be in a better position to make the correct choice of the system that they intend to use in light of the obligations applicable to them, be educated about the intended and precluded uses, and use the AI system correctly and as appropriate.

+In addition, when oversight measures are identified commensurate with the risk, level of autonomy and context of use, the natural persons to whom oversight is assigned are enabled to understand the capabilities and limitations and be able to duly monitor.
+Manufacturers should advise on education and training which would provide a sufficient understanding on the MDAI interpretability of the generated output to mitigate reasonably foreseeable misuses.
+Similarly, MDR and IVDR requires manufacturers to supply information on special training required to use the device (Annex I).